bioidiap/bob.bio.htface/doc/transfer_learning/transfer_learning.rst

 .. _first-insights:

-Before jumping in ways to find this :math:`\phi` let's first do two different analysis.
+Before any hypothesis on how to find this :math:`\phi`, we have done two different analysis.
-The **first analysis** is exploratory and it consists on the observation of the distribution of the covariates :math:`X_A` and :math:`X_B` for different image modalities.
+The **first analysis** is exploratory and it consists on the observation of the distribution of the covariates :math:`x_A` and :math:`x_B` for different image modalities.
 To support this analysis we use the a well know algorithm that supports the visualization of high dimentional data called `t-SNE <http://scikit-learn.org/stable/modules/generated/sklearn.manifold.TSNE.html>`_.
-This algorithm converts similarities between data points to joint probabilities and tries to minimize the Kullback-Leibler divergence between the joint probabilities of the low-dimensional embedding and the high-dimensional data.
+This algorithm converts similarities between data points to joint probabilities and minimizes the Kullback-Leibler divergence between the joint probabilities of the low-dimensional embedding and the high-dimensional data.
 Such exploratory analisys is carried out under two conditions.
-The first condition is a direct transformation using the pixel space.
+The first condition is a direct plot using the pixel space (:math:`x_A` and :math:`x_B`).
+For the second condition, such plot is carried out in the embedding space :math:`\phi(x_A)` and :math:`\phi(x_B)`.
-For this condition, we try to observe if the modalities cluster.
+The goal of such analysis is to observe if the modalities cluster.

-For the second condition we project the raw data using a :math:`\phi` trained with one of the state of the art architectures for face recognition Inception-ResNet-v2 [Szegedy2017]_.
-Such CNN was trained by ourselves (**LINK TO MY TRAINED RESNET**) with gray scaled visible light images only using Casia Webface database.
-More details about our face recognition baselines can be found `here <http://beatubulatest.lab.idiap.ch/private/docs/tiago.pereira/bob.bio.face-ongoing/master/index.html>`_.

 The **second analisys** is more practical and it consists in the analisys of error rates in a closed-set scenario.
 The base question here at this point is to know if state-of-the-art face recognition systems can natually handle signals from heterogenous sources.